 So-called "red flag" laws, or extreme risk protection orders (ERPOs), allow law enforcement to temporarily seize guns from individuals believed to be a threat to themselves or others.
 Nineteen states and Washington, D.C., have already implemented such measures — but more could follow.

-Critics of red flag laws argue that the measures strip away due process and just flat-out don't work.
+Critics of red flag laws argue that the policies strip away due process and just flat-out don't work.
 But a "growing body" of public health research suggests these laws may help prevent gun violence at least some of the time, The New York Times reports.
 For example, authorities in Florida used the state's ERPO to seize guns from a young man accused of threatening to shoot up his former high school.
 The attack never unfolded.

 To help law enforcement agencies better implement and train officers to use red flag laws, Congress allocated millions of dollars for state crisis intervention programs in the 2022 bipartisan gun control bill.